 As a condition to this exemption, any employee adversely affected by the abandonment shall be protected under Oregon Short Line R. Co.—Abandonment—Goshen, 360 I.C.C.
 91 (1979).
 To address whether this condition adequately protects affected employees, a petition for partial revocation under 49 U.S.C.
 10502(d) must be filed.

-Provided no formal expression of intent to file an offer of financial assistance (OFA) has been received, this exemption will be effective on January 9, 2008, unless stayed pending reconsideration.
-Petitions to stay that do not involve environmental issues, Start Printed Page 69729formal expressions of intent to file an OFA under 49 CFR 1152.27(c)(2), and trail use/rail banking requests under 49 CFR 1152.29 must be filed by December 20, 2007.
-Petitions to reopen or requests for public use conditions under 49 CFR 1152.28 must be filed by December 31, 2007, with the Surface Transportation Board, 395 E Street, SW., Washington, DC 20423-0001.
+Provided no formal expression of intent to file an offer of financial assistance (OFA) has been received, this exemption will be effective on May 20, 2009, unless stayed pending reconsideration.
+Petitions to stay that do not involve environmental issues, formal expressions of intent to file an OFA under 49 CFR 1152.27(c)(2), and trail use/rail banking requests under 49 CFR 1152.29 must be filed by April 30, 2009.
+Petitions to reopen or requests for public use conditions under 49 CFR 1152.28 must be filed by May 11, 2009, with the Surface Transportation Board, 395 E Street, SW., Washington, DC 20423-0001.

 A copy of any petition filed with the Board should be sent to MMRR's representative: Louis E. Gitomer, Law Offices of Louis E. Gitomer, 600 Baltimore Avenue, Suite 301, Towson, MD 21204.

 If the verified notice contains false or misleading information, the exemption is void ab initio.